 - PDUFA V: Innovation and Modernization in the Drug Review Process (FY 2013 to FY 2017).
 PDUFA V continues the rigorous performance goals established under PDUFA IV while adding a new program to enhance the review of new molecular entities and biologics and increasing the utilization of the electronic submissions system.

-Annual performance reports are prepared by FDA's Office of Planning in collaboration with the Center for Biologics Evaluation and Research and the Center for Drug Evaluation and Research.
+Annual performance reports are prepared by FDA's Office of Planning and Evaluation in collaboration with the Center for Biologics Evaluation and Research and the Center for Drug Evaluation and Research.

 *FY 1993 and FY 1994 reports can be obtained through the contact information provided below.